Summer has arrived, and Royal Ascot starts this week. This means hat season is officially here. But how to choose a hat that is perfect for you?

 When Should I Wear a Hat?

 Formal hats are more appropriate for weddings, Royal Ascot, Ladies Day at the horse races or The Henley Regatta.
-However, a lovely sun hat in the spring or summer or less formal winter hat (such as a fedora style winter hat) can really elevate your style.
+However, a lovely sun hat or fun fedora in the spring or summer or fur hat, cloche or a fedora in the winter can really elevate your style.

 Whenever you choose to wear a hat, be sure to have fun with it and let your style shine though!